Download the example workbook

-MID Function Description:
+MID Function Overview

 The MID Function Returns text from the middle of a cell, defined by a start number and the number of characters.

-Syntax and Arguments:
+MID function Syntax and inputs:

 text – A string of text.